HSSuisse

 • Julien Gressot (Université de Neuchatel)

-Sydney de Coulon (1889-1976): industrie horlogère, politiques d’innovation et développement technoscientifique
+Sydney de Coulon (1889-1976): Industrie horlogère, politiques d’innovation et développement technoscientifique

 • David Bucheli (Universität Basel)